progotya/Auto-Supreme-Star-Amulet-Roller-Bee-Swarm-Simulator/README.md

   - `Auto roll`: true/false to enable auto rolling.
   - `Roll double passives`: whether to spend 500b honey for double passives.
   - `Better mode`: when true, ignores other config rules and only accepts a new SSA if every stat from the old SSA is present and not worse.
-  - `Webhook`: optional Discord webhook URL to receive config summaries and per-roll results (with screenshots).
+  - `Webhook`: optional Discord webhook URL to receive SSA logs with screenshots and decline reasons.

 ## Usage
 1. Configure config.json to your liking.